stuburger/react-delicious-form/README.md

 The goal of `react-delicious-form` is to provide a flexible way to create forms in React.<br> It does not tie you to any state management library and does not provide any components out of the box (apart from a small number of simple validation helper functions)<br>
-It only provides a single _higher order component_ which decorates your component with everything you need in order to make working with your custom forms a little less tiresome.<br>
+It only provides a single _higher-order-component_ which decorates your component with everything you need in order to make working with your custom forms a little less tiresome.<br>
 However, this library tries not to use any _wizardry_ to accomplish this, and input components will not magically appear on your form and it is left up to you to build your own Input components.
-This allows for
+This provides
 1. A natural way to build your forms
-2. The opportunity to move form logic out of your Component and into a pure .js file (with no jsx)
+2. The opportunity to move form logic out of your component and into a pure .js file (with no jsx)
 3. Easily customizable form components, the implementation of which is left up to you.

 ## Bugs